 Helmsley: A Foodie's Dream

 One of the country’s most popular market towns (officially – it won the Great British High Street Award’s best market town category), Helmsley is somewhere everyone should visit at least once in their lifetime.
-Although if you go once, you’re likely to go back time and time again – a visit to this picturesque town, which has so much going on, feels like a breath of fresh air.

 - Hunters of Helmsley: Voted one of the UK's best small shops, it offers a treasure trove of gourmet delights, including home-label preserves and chocolates.